On the boundary of moduli spaces of log Hodge structures, II: nontrivial torsors: Introduction

-In \cite[Proposition 5.8]{H}, we give a non-triviality of the torsor by a different way from this main result.
-We show a generalization of it in Proposition \ref{no_loc_sec} which gives a non-triviality on some open sets.
-This statement is written by using the cycle space and the SL(2)-orbit arising from a nilpotent orbit.
-There a property of the cycle space (Lemma \ref{fix}) induces Proposition \ref{no_loc_sec}.
+We used a different strategy to prove the non-triviality of the torsors for the one-example in \cite[Proposition 5.8]{H}.
+Generalizing this approach, we give another proof of the non-triviality result in Proposition \ref{no_loc_sec}.
+This second proof is stronger than the first one since it gives a non-triviality on some open sets around a boundary point.
+We use cycle spaces and the SL(2)-orbit theorem there.
+Some property of cycle spaces induces the non-triviality.

-As in Proposition \ref{no_loc_sec}, we expect that properties of cycle spaces have importance on the study of moduli space of log Hodge structures.
-In \S \ref{1111sec} we observe a property of cycle spaces connecting to Lemma \ref{fix} for the case of weight $3$ with Hodge numbers $h^{3,0}=h^{0,3}=1$, $h^{2,1}=h^{1,2}=1$, $0$ otherwise.
-This case is non-classical and types of degenerations are totally classified (Example \ref{1111}).
-Geometrically this case is corresponding to the quintic-mirror family or Borcea-Voisin mirror family (see \cite[Part III.
-A]{GGK}, \cite{U}).
+In conclusion, the properties of cycle spaces induce the above non-triviality results.
+Cycle spaces can have a significance on the study of moduli spaces of log Hodge structures in wider framework.
+In fact, the property of cycle spaces of Lemma \ref{fix} induces our later work \cite{H2}.
+On the other hand, Green, Griffiths and Kerr \cite{GGK2} have introduced Mumford-Tate domains as a generalization of period domains, and they also indicate the importance of cycle space concerning about the cohomology groups of Mumford-Tate domains.
+Moreover Kerr and Pearlstein \cite{KP} have constructed partial compactifications of Mumford-Tate domains in the same manner as Kato and Usui \cite{ku}.
+We expect that our results fit into the case for the boundaries of the Mumford-Tate domains.